 - Funding available for unpaid or partially paid internships or research opportunities during the summer.

 - Access to the Jeff Metcalf Internship Program, which provides 3,000 paid, substantive internship opportunities each year with a highly diverse range of organizations.
-Effective Summer 2020, the minimum stipend for a full-time Metcalf internship will increase to $5,000 for both first-year Odyssey Scholars and Odyssey upperclass students.
+The stipend for a full-time Metcalf internship is $5,000 for both first-year Odyssey Scholars and Odyssey upperclass students.

 - Mentorship and community with fellow Odyssey Scholars